SlyJose/Hacking-Notes/Hacking-Vault/NetNTLM Authenticated Services.md

 - Internally-hosted Exchange (Mail) servers that expose an Outlook Web App (OWA) login portal.
 - Remote Desktop Protocol (RDP) service of a server being exposed to the internet.
 - Exposed VPN endpoints that were integrated with [[Active Directory]]
-- Web applications that are internet-facing and make use of NetNTLM.
+- Web applications that are internet-facing and make use of [[NetNTLM]].

 # 🖊️ Risks